recently updated on 20th Sept 23

 - Enhanced compliance and regulatory requirements: LIMS ensures compliance with regulatory standards and requirements, such as ISO 17025, 21 CFR Part 11, and GxP.

-Effectively managing and analyzing large amounts of lab data can present a significant challenge in labs.
+Effectively managing and analyzing large amounts of challenges in clinical data management in labs.
 However, implementing the best practices outlined in this article can help ensure the accuracy and quality of the data.
 By collecting data in a consistent and structured format, researchers can improve data quality and consistency.
 In addition, utilizing centralized data management plans can help maintain data security and confidentiality, as well as establish backup and recovery procedures.

-Adopting well-defined analysis plans and utilizing statistical analysis and data visualization software can further streamline the process of analyzing lab data.
+Adopting well-defined analysis plans and utilizing statistical analysis and data visualization software can further streamline the process of analyzing lab data management software.
 By employing these best practices, researchers can confidently generate reliable and valid research results that add to the growing body of scientific knowledge.